philhawksworth/jamstack-comments-engine/src/site/index.md

 ## Some pages with comments

-There are some pages below which you can comment on, or just enjoy the delicious and insightful comments others have left there for you.
-It's also possible to close the comments on any page if it all just gets too much.
+There are some pages listed below which include comments.
+You can try adding a comment of your own, or just enjoy the delicious and insightful comments others have left there for you.

 <ul class="listing">
 {%- for post in collections.post -%}